markfoster314/amala/apps/backend/DYNAMODB_DESIGN.md

 #### Add GSI to Existing Table

-If you need to add the `username-index` GSI to an existing table:
+If you need to add the `Username` GSI to an existing table:

 ```bash
 aws dynamodb update-table \